-Little Farmers School is a preschool program for children three to six years of age.
+Little Farmers School is a preschool program for children three to five years of age.
 Children are exposed to areas of Science, Technology, Reading, Engineering, Art, and Math (STREAM) naturally through outdoor exploration and play.
 The program provides a non-competitive environment to support children's physical, emotional, social, and cognitive growth through exploration, play, and hands-on learning.

 The learning objectives of the Little Farmers School are to offer nature and farm-based education to prepare farm friends for future educational and social endeavors.
 To do this, our program supports the development of essential skills, including:

 -Communication – verbal and comprehension

 Developing these skills early helps to prepare children for future success in life and learning.